-- How much of your profits/losses do you feel come from AA and KK?
+- How much of your profits/losses come from AA and KK?

-- How much of your profits/losses do you feel come from K-Q and A-J?
+- How much of your profits/losses come from K-Q and A-J?

 The hands A-J, K-Q, K-J, Q-J and Q-T are going to be all over the board.
 Most players will see a split; some will have large losses with one or two of these hands, while the other two are break-even to large winnings.